 In Finstuen v.
-Crutcher, the Tenth Circuit Court of Appeals found that the Full Faith and Credit Clause required Oklahoma to recognize same-sex adoptions performed in other states and modify the birth certificates of adopted children.
-However, the Fifth Circuit took a different approach in Adar v.
-Smith, finding that state courts were required to respect such adoptions but that the state agencies can determine independently whether to modify a birth certificate.
+Crutcher, the Tenth Circuit Court of Appeals held that the Full Faith and Credit Clause required Oklahoma to recognize same-sex adoptions performed in other states.
+A state must modify the birth certificates of adopted children, just as it would for an adoption granted in Oklahoma.

 Confused by Same-Sex Adoption Cases?
 Get Legal Help Today

 Having an attorney can be an important part of protecting and advancing your rights.
 Attorneys can help you pursue adoption, establish parentage, or understand the laws in your state.
 Consider contacting a qualified adoption attorney in your area who can answer your questions and explain your rights.

 Can I Solve This on My Own or Do I Need an Attorney?